COM 113 – Relational Communication (3 credit hours)

 An examination of argumentation theory and criticism; examines both theoretical issues and social practices.
 First Session Course:

 Introduction to computer programming and algorithmic problem solving in an object-oriented programming language.
 Topics include basic control structures, methods, parameters, objects, classes, arrays, and program testing and debugging.
 Recommended as the first course for students considering a major or minor in computer science.
-(D) First […]
+(D) Second […]

 Topics in computer science that are not covered in regular courses or that give special practice in skills used in other courses.
 Not to be counted toward the bachelor of science in computer science.
 May be repeated for up to 6 hours if the topic […]

 Prepares students to extend their education beyond the classroom setting.
 Includes a focus on community-engaged service, mentoring, tutoring, teaching, and learning.
 Pass/Fail only.
-First Session Course: Pass/Fail Only
+First Session Course:

 First course in the College to Career series.
 Focuses on student self-assessment including personal attributes such as values, interests, personality/temperament, strengths, and beliefs.
 Begins the process of connecting student attributes with the exploration of options in the world of work.
 Open to all students, but […]